dinhyen/dinhyen.github.io/source/_posts/2012-05-11-modifying-config-file-in-an-msbuild-project.markdown

   _edit_last: '1'
   _syntaxhighlighter_encoded: '1'
 ---
-We use <a href="http://hudson-ci.org" target="_blank">Hudson</a> to deploy our web application to different environments such as QA, demo and production.
+We use [Hudson](http://hudson-ci.org) to deploy our web application to different environments such as QA, demo and production.
 We need to customize the web.config, primarily the database connection string, for each environment .
 Previously we had to maintain multiple copies of the web.config and copy the appropriate one for each deployment destination.
 Obviously keeping around different versions of the same file is far from ideal.

 As an improvement, we decide to keep a single web.config and modify the connection string on the fly during deployment.
 Fortunately, MSBuild provides the tasks to do just this.
 XmlPeek reads from and XmlPoke modifies the content of an XML file using XPath syntax.